Boss Katana 50 VS Orange Crush 35RT (comparison)

 It sounds better and we like the added features, even if the effects loop isn't included.

-Added to our preference is the fact that the Katana 50 is actually a bit cheaper than the 35RT, around $240 compared to $260.
+The Katana 50 is actually a bit cheaper than the 35RT, around $240 compared to $260.
 If the prices were switched, we might score the Crush 35 a bit higher, but it just seems to give you a little bit less for a little bit more money.

 Final Thoughts & Conclusion